-Greece has a Mediterranean climate with plenty of sunshine, mild temperatures and a limited amount of rainfall.
-It has more than 220 sunny days per year, on average.
+Greece has more than 220 sunny days per year, on average.
 The climate is good throughout the year, but especially in summer, the sun is hot, yet the sea breeze makes it comfortable.

 Greece’s main meteorological data are given below (Source: National Meteorological Service):

 The total length of the Greek coast is approximately 16,000km and most of it is around the thousands of Greek islands.
 Beaches of many kilometers, sundy beaches with dunes, dark sand of volcanic soils, pebbly shores, coastal caves and wetlands and the clean, clear blue transparent waters characterise the unique diversity of the Greek coasts.

 Culture of Greece

 Greek people in general feel a strong link with their past, emphasizing the Classical period of Greek history, its links via the Hellenistic world to Byzantium, and on to the present.
 Both Classical and Byzantine Greece represent for the majority of Greeks antecedents of the modern day the Hellenic Republic.
 For a time in the late nineteenth and early twentieth century the former boundaries of the Byzantine Empire, or more specifically those which until this period had still retained their Greek populations, came for some to represent an ideal extent of the modern state.
 The cultural and linguistic continuity of the Greek people, however complicated it may have been through history by outside influences, such as Christianity upon latter antiquity, or pressure from without in the final stages of the Byzantine Empire, are things that are strongly emphasized by today's Greeks - being as they are, one of the most patriotic nations in Europe, according to Eurostat.